coolguyunblocked/Intellistar-2-XD-Emulator/README.md

 # intellistar-2-xd-emulator
-A web application that displays weather information in the same visual presentation as the cable headend unit [Intellistar](https://en.wikipedia.org/wiki/IntelliStar2)
+A web application that displays weather information in the same visual presentation as the cable headend unit [Intellistar 2 XD](https://en.wikipedia.org/wiki/IntelliStar2)

 ## Overview